 - 11:45 Real Time File System for Content Distribution

 - This presentation gives a deep view into the development of a file system, especially designed for scalable media files including JPEG 2000 and H.264 SVC.
 By applying specially developed techniques, including the Substitution Strategy, a real-time capable file-system can be built, even if the mass storage, or the interface to it, is too slow to deliver the data in the desired time.
 Rather than skipping whole files, new caching strategies will be shown that again, take advantage of the file-inherent scalability.
 The presented system also comprises an advanced user-rights-management that allows for granting access-rights to certain parts of a scalable file, rather than granting rights to whole files.
 Users will therefore get a different version of an image or video, dependent on their current access-rights.
 Due to the Media Repackaging Component, these customized versions will be generated on the fly, if a user requests it.Presenter bio: Heiko Sparenberg, born in 1977, received his Diploma degree in Computer Science in 2004 and a Master degree in 2006.
 He joined Fraunhofer IIS in Erlangen as a software engineer in 2006.
 Today, Heiko is Head of the group Digital Cinema and responsible for several software developments, e.g. the easyDCP software suite for digital cinema.
-His research topics are scalable media-file management, post-production software in the field of Digital Cinema and image-compression algorithms, with focus on scalable codecs including JPEG2000 and H264.SVC.
+In 2015, he received a PhD degree for his work with focus on improved data workflows in a professional movie post-productions using scalable media codecs including JPEG2000 and H264.SVC.

 Room: Exhibit Hall